saadmh902/MonitorRTSPi/README.md

 <p>Currently ONLY supports 1 stream</p>

 <h2>Features:</h2>
-<p>Simple set up, enter IP, username and password and desired channel of the stream</p>
+<p>Simple set up, on install enter IP, username and password and desired channel of the stream</p>
+<p>After install is complete it will authenticate automatically with IP username and password</p>
 <p>Uses VLC to open RTSP stream</p>
 <p>Detects if stream goes down and will automatically reinitialize stream</p>
 <p>If the Raspberry Pi loses power it will automatically relaunch stream on boot up</p>